Pros and Cons of No Annual Fee Credit Cards

 1. They Save Money

-Removing an annual recurring cost from your credit card can sometimes save you up to $500 per year.
+Removing an annual recurring cost from your credit card can save you up to $500 annually.
 You could use that money for something else.

 2. No Need to Justify Keeping This Card

 If you use your card occasionally, it may be hard to justify paying the annual fee.
-You may be spending small amounts on the card, and your purchases don’t meet the threshold to qualify for rewards.
-It makes better sense to use a card without an annual fee since it’s difficult to give a good reason for paying an annual expense in these cases.
+You may be spending small amounts on the card, and your purchases must meet the threshold to qualify for rewards.
+Using a card without an annual fee makes better sense since it’s difficult to give a good reason for paying a yearly expense in these cases.

 3. Builds Up Your Credit Card History